debops/debops/docs/defaults-detailed.rst

 ``whitelist``
   Optional.
 This variable should reference a list of package names.
-The lookup template that filters the list of packages for installation will compare the names of sepected packages against this list, and only packages are are included will be installed.
+The lookup template that filters the list of packages for installation will compare the names of sepected packages against this list, and only packages which are included will be installed.
 This is used to provide an alternative, easier way to select packages for installation without the need to modify a huge, conditional list.